webplatform/docs/css/properties/margin-bottom/index.md

 A specific length, a percentage of the parent element's width or the keyword auto.
 }}{{CSS Property Value
-|Data Type= length
+|Data Type=length
 |Description=Specifies a fixed width.
 Negative Values are allowed.
 }}{{CSS Property Value
 |Data Type=percentage
 |Description=A <percentage> relative to the width of the containing block.
 Negative values are allowed.
 }}{{CSS Property Value
 |Data Type=auto
 |Description=auto is replaced by some suitable value by the browser.
 }}{{CSS Property Value
 |Data Type=inherit
 |Description=Integer, followed by a percent sign (%).
 The value is a percentage of the height of the parent object.